Collaborative Divorce, Mediation, Litigation

 Tanya N. Helfand, Esq. is a Certified Matrimonial Attorney who is trained in collaborative divorce, mediation, and litigation.

 Collaborative law, mediation, and arbitration are alternative dispute resolution proceedings.
-These methods are not regulated by the court process and time deadlines for moving the filed case through various stages, such as filing a Complaint, filing an Answer, propounding discovery, and retaining experts.
+These methods are not regulated by the court process.
+There are no time deadlines for moving a case through various stages, such as filing a Complaint, filing an Answer, propounding discovery, and retaining experts.

 Both parties must agree to use the collaborative law process.
 Each party has their own lawyer who agrees to use collaborative law.
-Both parties should have a history of coercive behavior towards the other party.
+Both parties should have a history of non-coercive behavior toward each other.

 There is a professional team involved in the collaborative process to assist the parties in communication and to focus on problem solving.
 There can be a neutral coach and child specialist who are licensed mental health professionals to assist the parties through the divorce process.